 Skip to Content

-Below, you’ll find a mix of surprising, fun and interesting facts about St. Patrick’s Day and Ireland’s Patron Saint.
+Below, you’ll discover a clatter of fun facts about St. Patrick’s Day that’ll likely challenge what you thought you knew.

 The first section of our guide focuses on fun facts about St. Patrick – Ireland’s Patron Saint, while the second focuses on St. Patrick’s Day facts about the celebration itself.